-Long story short, Paganism with a capital P (and sometimes with a small one) has come to be used for a large grouping of religions that share a few things in common (and many more differences) which are sometimes also referred to as modern Paganism (to distinguish it from historical practice) or Neo-Paganism (same reason.)
+These days, Paganism with a capital P (and sometimes with a small one) has come to be used for a large grouping of religions that share a few things in common (and many more differences) which are sometimes also referred to as modern Paganism (to distinguish it from historical practice) or Neo-Paganism (same reason.)

-Large grouping of religions:
+Large grouping of religions

 Paganism is not a single religion.
 You should also be aware that these different paths sometimes use terms differently, or prefer specific terms.
 When in doubt, ask the person you’re talking to their personal preferences.

-A word about magic:
+A word about magic

 Many people assume this means the stuff they’ve seen in movies.
 Within the general Pagan community, it’s more generally used to mean ‘change in accordance with Will’ (i.e. a direct focused intention in keeping with our discerned choice), usually with the implication that we’re doing something to help focus that intention.